codedx/srm-docker/README.md

 Alternatively, you can download the ZIP representing the latest codedx-docker update. **Note that if you're using the ZIP to replace an existing folder, any changes you made in the docker-compose root folder (such as the docker-compose file) will be overwritten unless you carry over your changes to the new docker-compose folder.** This merge process will be done for you if you use the `git` approach above.
 The ZIP can be downloaded here: https://github.com/codedx/codedx-docker/archive/refs/heads/master.zip

+Note that pulling the latest files via git increases the likelihood that all docker-compose commands run from the same directory and it's less likely to come across unexpected behavior due to [how docker-compose sets project names](#Considerations-When-Using-Multiple-Directories).

 In order for the latest Code Dx changes to be applied we'll have to restart our containers.
 First, we need to stop running containers.
 Replace the docker-compose.yml file in this command with the compose file you're using if it differs.

 **(Make sure not to use the -v switch for `down`, we want to keep our volumes)**